trialsnet-project/trialsnet-project.github.io/_pages/trialYBVRdpp.md

 toc: true
 ---

-## Privacy Policy

-This questionnaire gathers your socio-demographic information and your input on the VR experience.
-You have the right to withdraw your consent at any time.
-Please read the following disclaimer to understand how your data will be handled.
-{: .text-justify}

 ## Introduction
 You are invited to participate in research conducted by Telefónica and YBVR about virtual reality experiences using beyond 5G/6G technology.
 This is part of the quantitative study for Use Case 10 of Trialsnet, a project funded by the European Union's Horizon-JU-SNS-2022 Research and Innovation Programme.
 Your participation in this study is entirely voluntary, and the results will be anonymous.
 You have the right to withdraw your consent at any time.
 Please read the information below and ask questions about anything you do not understand before deciding whether or not to participate.
 If you have any doubts or questions, kindly contact grace.burkett@ybvr.com.
 The results of this survey will be analyzed using Partial Least Squares Structural Equation Modeling.
 {: .text-justify}

 ## Video broadcasting
-The right to one&#39;s own image does not prevent the provision of graphic information about a public event when the image of a specific individual appears merely incidentally, as is the case with attendees at a sports event.
+The right to one's own image does not prevent the provision of graphic information about a public event when the image of a specific individual appears merely incidentally, as is the case with attendees at a sports event.
 {: .text-justify}

 For the purpose of this research event, participants of Trialsnet validation test under the age of 18 will not be allowed.
 No sensitive or personal data will be collected during the test.
 {: .text-justify}

-None of the participants&#39; rights and freedoms are compromised in any way.
+None of the participants' rights and freedoms are compromised in any way.
 {: .text-justify}

 Transparency and Consent are obtained from individual surveys distributed to the respondents.